viren1993/javascript/reactjs/1-React Fundamentals.md

 Q: What is “lifting state up” in React?
 A: It means moving shared state to a common parent component so sibling components can access or modify it via props.

+✅ 9 what is this in react js
+this usually refers to the current instance of the component.

+In functional components, you don’t usually use this.
+Instead, you use hooks like useState and useEffect.